XBiotech Inc. (XBIT) and Apellis Pharmaceuticals Inc. (NASDAQ:APLS) Comparing side by side | New Business Observer

 |3.00

 Roughly 18.9% of XBiotech Inc. shares are held by institutional investors while 66.1% of Apellis Pharmaceuticals Inc. are owned by institutional investors.
-Insiders held 20.8% of XBiotech Inc. shares.
+XBiotech Inc.’s share held by insiders are 20.8%.
 Insiders Comparatively, held 1.6% of Apellis Pharmaceuticals Inc. shares.

 Performance